MatTarantini/Raw-Sql-Builder/README.md

 Loops through all objects passed and will build/execute raw SQL mass create or update queries.

+This was made for use with Postgres.
+I do not know, nor have I tested with any other database type.

 ## Installation

 Add this line to your application's Gemfile: